 No fee will be charged for tax documents delivered via U.S. Mail or for program documents delivered electronically.
-For the delivery of program documents by mail, the fee below will be withdrawn from your account annually in January.
+However, if you request the delivery of program documents by mail, the fee below will be withdrawn from your account annually in January.
 For the year you open your account or any change in delivery preferences made during the calendar year, the fee will be charged on a pro-rata basis.

-ee Type Description Fee Amount Enrollment Fee Charge to enroll in the Texas ABLE Program.
+Fee Type Description Fee Amount Enrollment Fee Charge to enroll in the Texas ABLE Program.
 None Monthly Account Maintenance Fee Includes up to two ACH withdrawals per month.
-Fee will continue to be charged while account is suspended or is a zero-balance account. \$3.50 Electronic Delivery Fee Fee for electronic delivery of program documents.
-None Annual Print/Mail Fee Fee for paper delivery of program documents. \$10.00 ACH Processing Fee Charge for each ACH withdrawal per month more than two. \$1.00 Check Processing Fee Charge for each withdrawal by check. \$5.00 Returned Item Fee Charge for processing contributions that are returned unpaid. \$20.00 Rollover Fee Charge to process rollovers in or out of program.
-None Change of Beneficiary Fee Fee to process a change of beneficiary to another Eligible Individual who is a Member of the Family of the current beneficiary.
+Fee will continue to be charged while account is suspended or is a zero-balance account. \$3.50 Electronic Delivery Fee Fee for electronic delivery of program documents (tax documents will be delivered by U.S. Mail at no cost to you regardless of the delivery option that you select).
+None Annual Print/ Mail Fee Fee for paper delivery of program documents (tax documents will be delivered by U.S. Mail at no cost to you regardless of the delivery option that you select). \$10.00 ACH Processing Fee Charge for each ACH withdrawal per month more than two. \$1.00 Returned Item Fee Charge for processing contributions that are returned unpaid by your financial institution. \$20.00 Rollover Fee Charge to process rollovers in or out of program.
+None Change of Beneficiary Fee Fee to process a change of Beneficiary to another Eligible Individual who is a Member of the Family of the current Beneficiary.
 None Change of Authorized Legal Representative Fee Fee to process a change of ALR.
 None